hson-5520/hson/README.md

 * [`FromJSONSchemaTest.hs`](test/FromJSONSchemaTest.hs): HUnit tests for `FromJSONSchema` (references [`test/json-schema/schema`](test/json-schema/schema/))
 * [`ValidateHSONTest.hs`](test/ValidateHSONTest.hs): HUnit tests for `ValidateHSONTest.hs` (references [`test/json-schema`](test/json-schema/))

-## Building, Running, and Testing

-This project compiles with `stack build`.

-You can run the main executable with `stack run`.

-You can run the tests with `stack test`.

-Finally, you can start a REPL with `stack ghci`.

 ## Overview

 To understand this library, we suggest you visit the files in the following order: